-This section includes a certain number of information to handle the parts and to maintain them without running any danger.
+This section includes a certain number of information for component service, without running any danger.
 Do not forget that each time you activate the controls you are in fact a driver.

 You must read and understand the information given before activating the controls.

 The use of faulty lifting devices can be the cause of accidents; check therefore their efficiency.
-Ensure the compliance of the hoists with the local norms and their suitability with the job they have to carry out.
-Besides check their sturdiness according to the work to carry out.
+Ensure the compliance of the hoists with the local standards and their suitability with the job they have to carry out.
+Besides, check their load carrying capacity according to the work to carry out.